 Summer 2026 Library Systems, Catalog, and Quick Search Updates

 KU libraries – including the Lawrence and Edwards campuses, Wheat Law Library, and KU Medical Center – are migrating to a new library services platform this summer.
-The biggest change for users is the libraries’ search engine – Quick Search – which moves to a new platform on June 5.
-A freeze on new Retrieve from Shelf requests will begin May 22.
+The biggest change for users is the libraries’ search engine – Quick Search – which moves to a new platform on June 10.
+A freeze on new Retrieve from Shelf requests will begin May 22 and last until June 10.
 Purchase requests submitted after May 22 will be processed once the system is back up in June.

 User Action Timeline